Skip to content

 3. In /sign-in we insert a username and hashed password with argon2id

-4. In /sign-up we does the following:
+4. In /sign-up we do the following:

 • 4.1 We check if user exists and verify the password